sharvas/ft_printf/Welcome file.md

 Manage the precision
 Manage the flags hh, h, l, ll, j, & z.

-Allowed functions are write
+Allowed functions are write, malloc, free, exit, stdarg functions.
-¶ malloc
-¶ free
-¶ exit
-¶ The functions of man 3 stdargwrite, getloacale, malloc, free, exit and the three functions of stdarg.
 Everything else is forbidden.
+The project was written in accordance with the 42 standard - handle errors carefully.
+In no way can your program quit in an unex- pected manner (Segmentation fault, bus error, double free, etc).

 Using the project
 To compile, run make.
 This will compile libftprintf.a.
 To use, include ft_printf.h (located inside includes directory) and use just like printf: